vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 If `market.liquidity.providers.fee.distributionTimeStep` is set to `0` then `average fraction of liquidity provided by committed LP` is set to `fraction of liquidity provided by committed LP`.

 Otherwise whenever a new LP fee distribution period starts set a counter `n=1`.
-Then on ever vega time change, after `fraction of liquidity provided by committed LP` has been obtained update the
+Then on every Vega time change, after `fraction of liquidity provided by committed LP` has been obtained, update the

 ```
 average fraction of liquidity provided by committed LP <- ((n-1)/n) x average fraction of liquidity provided by committed LP + (1/n) x fraction of liquidity provided by committed LP